Learnosity/learnosity-sdk-java/README.md

     make quickstart-assessment
 ```

-This will compile and tests the project, building the .WAR file.
+This will compile and test the project, building the .WAR file.

 You will get the following advice on the command line, to either copy the .WAR file into your J2EE servlet container, or run the Docker below to boot the Jetty web server: